moj-analytical-services/splink/docs/topic_guides/feature_engineering.md

 ![UK postcode components from https://ideal-postcodes.co.uk/guides/uk-postcode-format](../img/postcode_components.png) See [image source](https://ideal-postcodes.co.uk/guides/uk-postcode-format) for more details.

-Splink already includes a pre-built [postcode comparison template](link) which does this for you, generating by default a comparison with levels for an exact match on full postcode, sector, district and area in turn.
-These individual postcode components are engineered under the hood using the `regex_extract` argument (see below and [comparison_templates.ipynb]() for more details).
+Splink already includes a pre-built [postcode comparison template](../comparison_template_library.md##splink.comparison_template_library.PostcodeComparisonBase) which does this for you, generating by default a comparison with levels for an exact match on full postcode, sector, district and area in turn.
+These individual postcode components are engineered under-the-hood using the `regex_extract` argument (see below and [comparison_templates.ipynb](comparison_templates.ipynb) for more details).

 Code examples to use the comparison template:
 === "DuckDB"